nawabahmadreshi/documentation/pages/features/app-download-banner.md

     }
 });
 {% endhighlight %}
+{% endexample%}

-## Styling the banner using the custom css property
+## Styling the banner using custom CSS

-By default, the Smart Banner is encapsulated in an IFrame to protect against CSS conflicts.
-You can customize the Smart Banner's appearance with the `customCSS` property.
-To set the title text to red, use this example:
+You can customize elements of the Smart Banner's appearance with the `customCSS` property.

+{% example %}Set the title text to red.

 {% highlight javascript %}
 branch.banner({
     customCSS: '.title{ color: #F00; }'
 }, {});
 {% endhighlight %}
+{% endexample %}

-Alternatively, set the `iframe` property to false to apply your own CSS:
+By default, the Smart Banner is encapsulated in an IFrame to protect against CSS conflicts, but you can set the `iframe` property to false to apply your own CSS.

 {% highlight javascript %}
 branch.banner({